talharehmandev/emergency_helpline/README.md

 More countries will be added over time.

-📚 API
-EmergencyHelpline.getForCountry(String code)

-Returns an EmergencyNumber object containing:

-class EmergencyNumber {
-final String police;
-final String ambulance;
-final String fire;
-}

-🧩 Example App
+## 🧩 Example App

-A full example is included in the /example folder.
+A full example is available in the exampample tab.
-To run it:

-cd example
-flutter run

-🛠️ Contributing
+## 🛠️ Contributing
 Pull requests are welcome!

-You can contribute by:

-Adding emergency numbers for more countries
+You can contribute by:  Adding emergency numbers for more countries

 Improving data accuracy